Citation, DOI and article data

 Kasabach-Merritt syndrome, also known as hemangioma thrombocytopenia syndrome, is a rare life-threatening disease found in infants in which a rapidly growing vascular tumor is responsible for thrombocytopenia, microangiopathic hemolytic anemia and consumptive coagulopathy.

-Vascular tumours may grow very rapidly, which can induce severe thrombocytopenia and severe consumptive coagulopathy.
+Vascular tumors may grow very rapidly, which can induce severe thrombocytopenia and severe consumptive coagulopathy.
 In severe cases, there may be disseminated intravascular coagulation.

-The radiographic features are specific to each vascular tumour.
+The radiographic features are specific to each vascular tumor.
 They can be found in multiple locations, more frequently subcutaneous, musculoskeletal, splenic and hepatic in location.

 Treatment and prognosis

-Various treatments are used, with varying degrees of success, in Kasabach-Merritt syndrome - systemic corticosteroids, radiation therapy, compression, embolisation and/or pharmacotherapy (e.g. interferon, platelet aggregation inhibitors) 4.
+Various treatments are used, with varying degrees of success, in Kasabach-Merritt syndrome - systemic corticosteroids, radiation therapy, compression, embolization and/or pharmacotherapy (e.g. interferon, platelet aggregation inhibitors) 4.

-Repetitive haemarthrosis can also occur, leading to a haemophilia-like arthropathy 1.
+Repetitive hemarthrosis can also occur, leading to a hemophilia-like arthropathy 1.
 Other complications include congestive heart failure and gastrointestinal bleeding 3.

 History and etymology